michaelmallari/michaelmallari/README.md

 ### Product Manager | Ex-Designer | Ex-Software Engineer

 I’m an engineer by trade.
-With my undergraduate degree is in computer science, I spent the first 10 years of my career as a developer (a great foundation for the next chapters).
+With my undergraduate degree in computer science, I spent the first 10 years of my career as a developer (a solid foundation for the next chapters).
 My career took me from being a developer to being a designer.
 Today, I’m a product manager (7 years strong).

 I like to say that my career of 20+ years has evolved from "building the solutions right" (as an engineer), to "building the right solutions” for users (as a designer), to leading my team in our obsession for our customers (as a product manager).